nanom/PyObfuscator/README.md

 # PyObfuscator

 ## Description
 PyObfuscator is a basic command line tool that allows you to obfuscate not just a simple Python script, but also entire programs recursively.
-This tool is based on base64 encoding and random re-encode of some parts of the code using some an choiced method of the `codecs` library.
+This tool is based on base64 encoding and random re-encode of some parts of the code using the 'Rot13' [Caesar cipher](https://en.wikipedia.org/wiki/ROT13), an encode method include in the `codecs` library.
 It also performs transformations of variable names and specific commands to hexadecimal strings.

 > **Background:** Obfuscation is the act of creating source code that is difficult for humans to understand.
 Many times the code is obfuscated to protect intellectual property or trade secrets, and on other occasions to not lose control of our code, avoiding accidental modifications that could break it.
 The obfuscation technique, unlike code encryption, allows the program to continue running, without the need for a prior decryption procedure.